 Stop by Pebble Beach for this year's Concours d'Elegance.
 This premier celebration of the automobile is highest ranking collector car competition in the world.

-Activities officially kick off on Thursday with the Pebble Beach Tour d'Elegance.
+Activities for the week officially kick off on Thursday with the Pebble Beach Tour d'Elegance.
 Cars line up starting at 7am and begin their tour at 9am.
-Friday is judging day where all entrance line up at the famed 18th fairway of Pebble Beach Golf Links with the Pacific Ocean as a back drop.
+Friday is judging day where all entrance line up at the famed 18th fairway of Pebble Beach Golf Links with the Pacific Ocean as a backdrop.

 Other events include an auction, an art show, and classic car forum.

 Location: Custom House Plaza & Fisherman's Wharf

 The Monterey Bay Greek Festival is a two-day event with traditional food, music, and dancing.
 It's one of the best ways to enjoy the Greek culture.
 Head down to the Custom House Plaza and Fisherman's Wharf to participate in the fun.